alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/A02_SettingUp_the_Environment.md

 ## Installing WinAPE (a Win CPC emulator) and CPCtelera v1.5
-- WinAPE, Windows Amstrad Plus Emulator, needs to be wine-emulated.
+- WinAPE, Windows Amstrad Plus Emulator, needs to be wine-loaded.
 - Latest version available: 2.0b2 	05-Jan-2016
-- While this is the WinAPE [Source](http://www.winape.net/downloads.jsp), we won't install it separately, as long as **CPCtelera** will do this stuff for us.
+- Although the WinAPE  [Source](http://www.winape.net/downloads.jsp) is available, there’s no need to install it separately, as CPCtelera will handle this for us.

-So, let's start setting up the environment by starting  with CPCtelera compilation.
+Let's begin by setting up the environment and starting with the compilation of CPCtelera.

 # Setting up the environment

 **CPCtelera sources**: https://github.com/lronaldo/cpctelera.git

-There are many branches inside the same repo which can be chosen by typing `git checkuot` after cloning the repo.
+The repository contains multiple branches, which can be selected using `git checkout` after cloning it:
-* `$ git branch`shows the current branch (master branch as default, CPCtelera v.1.4.2)
+- `$ git branch` displays the current branch (the default is the master branch, CPCtelera v1.4.2).
-* `$ git checkout development` turns the branch to `development` branch, which tends to get the lastest fixes, content, and so on.
+- `$ git checkout development` switches to the `development` branch, which usually contains the latest fixes and updates.
-* We can check all the branches availabes with `git branch -a`
+- You can view all available branches with `$ git branch -a`.

 ```bash
 $ git branch -a
 * development